Lilacs: The Regal Blooms of Spring

-Every spring means lots of yard work including shaping and thinning out the shrubs, pruning and limbing up trees, cutting out dead and broken branches damaged by the ice and snow, as well as working on a list of new spring projects.
+Spring involves lots of yardwork, including shaping and thinning out the shrubs, pruning and limbing up trees, cutting out dead and broken branches damaged by the ice and snow, and working on a list of new spring projects.

 The bypass blades on shears and loppers cut cleanly through live branches with very little effort.
-A pair of bypass shears slice cleanly for collecting fresh flowers, as well as making quick work of nipping off spent blooms.
-The long handles on give plenty of reach for thinning out shrubs, limbing up trees and reaching deep into the brambles for cutting shoots off at the base.
+A pair of bypass shears make a clean slice for collecting fresh flowers and quick work of nipping off spent blooms.
+The long handles on the bypass loppers give plenty of reach for thinning out shrubs, limbing up trees, and reaching deep into the brambles for cutting shoots off at the base.

-The lopper's cushioned handle grips are comfortable and slip-free, and the bright orange label helps the tool standout and made it easy to find when I carelessly left it on the ground.
+The lopper's cushioned handle grips are comfortable and slip-free, and the bright orange label helps the tool stand out and makes it easy to find when I leave it on the ground.
 The long handle length also gives the tool some extra leverage for slicing through branches.

-Bypass loppers are designed for pruning and cutting live branches up to 1 1/2" thick.
-They are not designed to cut deadwood, which is extremely dry and hard and can damage the cutting edge or even bend the blade.
-For old dead wood, use an anvil style cutter.
-If you trim a lot of shrubs and trees, you need both a bypass cutter for living branches and an anvil cutter for dead wood.
+Bypass loppers are designed for pruning and cutting live branches up to 1-1/2" thick.
+They are not designed to cut deadwood, which is extremely dry and hard and can damage a cutting edge or even bend a blade.
+For old, dead wood, use an anvil-style cutter.
+If you trim a lot of shrubs and trees, you need a bypass cutter for living branches and an anvil cutter for deadwood.